RadiantTechLtd/Guides/0 Environment Setup/chapters/4 Oh My Zsh/README.md

 `Oh My Zsh` includes a variety of themes that can be used to customize the appearance of the shell, including the prompt, text colors, and more.
 You can see what the themes look like at https://github.com/ohmyzsh/ohmyzsh/wiki/Themes.
-Or see list them in the terminal by running the following command:
+Or see a list of them in the terminal by running the following command:

 ```bash
 ls ~/.oh-my-zsh/themes